 Fried Chicken, Fried Green Tomatoes, And Grits

 Fried chicken, fried green tomatoes, and grits should be on your personal menu at least once during your stay.
 These ubiquitous southern classics will have you grinning with pleasure.
-All served slightly different — just the way mamma made it or the updated cheffy version — but all bursting with delicious South Carolina pride and flavor.
+These soul food classics are served slightly different — just the way mamma made it or the updated cheffy version — but all bursting with delicious state-wide pride and flavor.

 1. Circa 1886

-The award-winning, fine-dining restaurant, Circa 1886, is the best spot for a luxurious dinner.
-Part of the historic Wentworth Mansion, Circa 1886 serves beautiful and elevated southern cuisine.
-The chef-driven menu tells a lovely food story taking diners on a focused journey across the South Carolina foodie landscape.
+The award-winning, fine-dining restaurant, Circa 1886, is the best spot for a luxurious dinner and is easily one of the best restaurants in Charleston.
+Part of the historic Wentworth Mansion, Circa 1886 serves beautiful and elevated southern food.
+The chef-driven menu tells a lovely food story taking diners on a focused journey across the state’s foodie landscape and also has a rotating seasonal menu.

 Circa 1886’s foie gras appetizer is served with cassava pudding, strawberry jam, and hazelnuts; it simply melts in your mouth.
 The inspired paring of perfectly-grilled sea scallops resting atop blue corn grits plays against the silky carrot sauce and vanilla bean vinaigrette.

 Circa 1886 is perfect for a special occasion celebration.
-It is also just the spot to enjoy a celebration of exceptional cuisine.
+It is also just the spot to enjoy a celebration of exceptional cuisine in one of the best Charleston restaurants.

 Pro Tip: Add the well-researched wine pairing option to elevate your dining experience.